 Andrew S. Plump | Takeda Pharmaceuticals

-Andrew Plump, M.D., Ph.D., is the President, Research & Development of Takeda Pharmaceutical Company Limited and serves as a member of the company’s Board of Directors.
+Andrew Plump, M.D., Ph.D., is the president of Research & Development (R&D) at Takeda and serves as a member of the company’s Board of Directors.

-Prior to Takeda, Dr. Plump served as Senior Vice President, Research & Translational Medicine, Deputy to the President of R&D at Sanofi, based in Paris, France.
-Before Sanofi, he served as Vice President, Worldwide Cardiovascular (CV) Research Head at Merck, where he had direct responsibility for CV research, preclinical development and translational sciences.
+Prior to Takeda, Dr. Plump served as senior vice president, Research & Translational Medicine, deputy to the president of R&D at Sanofi, based in Paris, France.
+Before Sanofi, he served as vice president, Worldwide Cardiovascular Research head at Merck, where he had direct responsibility for cardiovascular research, preclinical development and translational sciences.

 Dr. Plump lives in Boston with his wife Suzanne and has three children.